c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

-* reading and writing complex data structures, including several resources
+* reading and writing complex data structures comprising multiple resources
 * low-latency and high-throughput communication
 * client streaming or bidirectional streaming

 RPC is based on the technique of calling methods in another process as if they were local methods.
-RPC frameworks provide code generation tools that create client and server stubs based on a given interface.
+RPC frameworks provide code generation tools that create client and server stubs based on a given RPC interface.
 These stubs handle data serialization and network communication.
 As a result, when a client calls a remote method with parameters and gets a return value, it looks like a local call.
 RPC frameworks aim to hide the complexity of serialization and network communication from developers.

 However, it is not possible to completely hide the intermediate network communication in RPC, because [the network is unreliable by its nature](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing):